 Sometimes injuries happen and are unavoidable but there are certain measure you can take to prevent a patella fracture (broken knee cap).
 These include:

-- Knee strengthening exercises
+- Knee strengthening exercises: Strengthen your knees with these exercises »

 Have You Ever suffered a patella fracture – Broken Knee Cap?
 Please Comment Below.